-Google wants to read you a bedtime story, and thanks to the latest Google Assistant feature, it can do just that.
-The feature, called Tell Me a Story, prompts Google Assistant to tell you a story through your phone.
+Google wants to read you a bedtime story, and thanks to Google Assistant, the company can do just that.
+This Google Assistant feature, called Tell Me a Story, prompts Google to tell you a story through your phone.
 Which could be a Godsend for parents.

 Hey Google, Tell Me a Story

 In 2017, Google enabled a new feature enabling you to ask Google Assistant to tell you (or your kids) a story.
 Unfortunately, it only worked on Google Home devices.
-Making the same request on Android or iOS would get you a quote or a joke, but not an actual story.
+Making the same request on Android or iOS would just get you a quote or a joke, but not a story.

-Now, however, Google is making it so that the “Hey Google, tell me a story” command will elicit the same response across Google Home devices, Android, and iOS.
+However, in 2019, Google rolled out this feature to more devices.
+So now, “Hey Google, tell me a story” will elicit the same response across Google Home, Android, and iOS.
 The response being that Assistant will read you one of the stories Google has curated.

-How to Get Google to Tell You a Story
+How to Ask Google to Tell You a Story

 "Hey Google, tell me a story." ?

 Google launched Tell Me a Story to coincide with National Tell a Story Day, which is held on April 27 every year.
 However, reading should be a year-round activity, and the “Hey Google, tell me a story” command will, thankfully, work 365 days a year.

 Tell Me a Story is available in the US, the UK, Canada, Australia, and India.
 All you’ll need to make use of it is an Android or iOS device with Google Assistant installed on it, as well as the latest version of the Google Play Books app.